enkidushane/glossary-bot/README.md

 ![DemoGif](static/gloss-bot-demo.gif)

 #### Requirements
-Glossary Bot is written in Python as is know to work with version 2.7.
+Glossary Bot is written in Python and is known to work with version 2.7.
 It will not run as written with Python versions 3.3.

 #### Install
 Glossary Bot is a [Flask](http://flask.pocoo.org/) app built to run on [Heroku](https://heroku.com/).